Revenge is Sweet by Gin110881

 Ginny murmured in response “That’s the best blackmail material ever.
 The next time Ron tries to tell me who I can date, or not, I can easily refer to strange chess pieces wandering all over the Gryffindor Tower.”

-Shaking his head Harry took another bite from his smoked salmon.
+Shaking his head Harry took another bite of his smoked salmon.

 With wide eyes, Ron jumped up as he recognized that his brothers were approaching him.
 “What?
 I’ve done nothing!”